tisquantum/sectors/docs/index.md

   - Would the company stock price be stopped by a new price tier, allow it to move up at least 3 spaces further.

 - **Carbon Credit**
-  - This company's throughput can never be less than 1.
+  - This company's throughput can never be less than -1 or greater than 1.

 ## End Turn Events
 {: #end-turn-events }